Activity 1: Writing and Listening

 What are you main traditional events?
 Eid al-Fitr and Eid al-Adha.
 Eid al-Adha means "blessed celebration" and is a common greeting for is Islam's holiest festival and is celebrated annually as an official holiday in many countries.
 It is an Islamic festival to commemorate the willingness of Ibrahim (also known as Abraham) to follow Allah's (God's) command to sacrifice his son Ishmael.
 Muslims around the world observe this event.

 How does the Palestinian community interact with other foreign communities?
 Not much!
 After all is going on with ISIS I know people are scared about Muslims.
 I don’t want people dealing with my son in a different way or be suspicious just because he is Muslim.
-There’s isn’t a Mosque here in Lecce, we pray at home.
+There’s isn’t a Mosque here in Lecce, so we pray at home.

 What about your son Husam?
 Does he pray at school?
 No. He prays at home too.